Sore Throat from Singing – Everything You Need to Know

 Note: We are not medical experts.
 We are just giving advice on how to manage sore throats from the experience of singers.
-If you have a sore throat (particularly due to global current events) then go and see a doctor to find out what the root cause of it is.
+If you have a sore throat (particularly due to global current events) then go and see a doctor and find out the root cause.

 Think of a sore throat as your vocal cords indicating that they are tired.
 Your vocal cords are delicate membranes that are surrounded by muscles.
 If these muscles become infected or are overused, they can swell up, which can result in a hoarse or sore throat.

 If you find that you have a sore throat, you must rest your voice as far as possible.
-This not means refraining from singing, and talking software rather than whispering (whispering actually can strain your voice quite a bit).
+This does not mean refraining from singing, and talking software rather than whispering (whispering actually can strain your voice quite a bit).

 If you continue to strain your vocal cords, you risk major and even permanent damage to your voice.

 - Symptoms of a Sore Throat from Singing